Messier42/HeadPose-Emotion/README.md

 # Head Pose Estimation
-This is an example of using Baidu API to estimate the head pose in the video instead of the still image.
+This is an example of using Baidu API to estimate the head pose in the video.

 ### How to use?
 First of all, go to [https://ai.baidu.com/tech/face/detect](https://ai.baidu.com/tech/face/detect), where you can use their API for face detection.
 Click `立即使用` button and after signing up and signing in, you'll get an `API Key` and a `Secret Key`.
 Follow the instruction in the documentation and replace both `API Key` and `Secret Key` in [baidu_api.py](https://github.com/Messier42/head-pose/blob/master/baidu_api.py).